pkhosra2/UNIFY/README.md

 4. Instrumentalness  9.
 Valence
 5. Livemess          10.
 Target

-Features 1-9 are those found in the Spotify Python documentation, but 'Trarget' is a dynamic feature added a user continues to use Unify and will be discusssed in detail later on.
+Features 1-9 are those found in the Spotify Python documentation, but 'Target' is a dynamic feature added a user continues to use Unify and will be discusssed in detail later on.

+Using the GET function below we can extract these specific features and pool them into a CSV file which we can clean.